 On Prakash’s fifth work anniversary, his company stock was valued at $6 per share.
 Believing that the company stock would keep increasing, Prakash exercised all 1,000 options at the original cost of $1 per share.
 As a result, he added $5,000 in taxable ordinary income – calculated by subtracting the current price ($6) and the original price ($1), multiplied by the number of options (1,000).

 Now that he has exercised his options, Prakash can sell his positions at any time.
-Selling within 12 months will yield the most inefficient tax strategy, as short-term capital gains are treated similarly to ordinary income and taxed up to the highest marginal bracket of 37%.
+Selling within 12 months will yield the most inefficient tax strategy and biggest tax consequences, as short-term capital gains are treated similarly to ordinary income and taxed up to the highest marginal bracket of 37%.

 Waiting to sell for at least 12 months plus one day would provide Prakash a preferential tax break, given that the maximum tax rate for long-term capital gains is 20% (not including the additional 3.8% Net Investment Income Tax).